 I’d personally prefer having to click ‘Login with Scroll’ on each participating website instead of having to rely on third-party cookies.
 This is “less magical” but better for privacy and transparency.
 It wouldn’t require more than a single click from the user for publishers they want to support with their Scroll subscription.
 Privacy minded users have been blocking third-party cookies for years already.
 Lately, web browsers like Safari and Firefox also block them by default.

-You’ve to enable third-party cookies in your browser for Scroll to do its thing.
+You must enable third-party cookies in your browser for Scroll to do its thing.
 This is a technology favorite of online advertisement who use it to track your movement across their partner websites, much as Scroll does.
 Scroll.com needs to collect information about which publishers articles you read to work out publisher revenue shares.

 You can review the collected information by going to Scroll.com.
 There you’ll see a list of all articles you’ve read complete with links that take you back to the same position in the article where you last left off.
 This can be a neat feature for when you start reading an article on your phone and want to finish it on another device later.